MusicDynamicsLab/GrFNNRhythm/README.md

 # GrFNNRhythm

-Repository for rhythm model.

-This repository contains six different rhythm models, implemented in the following scripts:

-rhythm1 – one layer, no internal connections

-rhythm1c1 – one layer, local (1:1) internal connections

-rhythm1c3 – one layer, internal connections, 1:1, 2:1, 3:1, 1:2, 1:3
+This repository contains a user interface to explore GrFNN models for processing musical rhythms.
+The GUI allows the user to choose a stimulus of a given rhythmic complexity (from a straightforward isochronous rhythm to more rhythmically complex syncopated rhythms) and process it through one of the following six GrFNN models:

+1 - One GrFNN layer with no internal connections.
+This model can be used by selecting "One Layer" in the dropdown menu.

+2 - One GrFNN layer with local (1:1) internal connections.
+Can be used by selecting "One Layer, local connection" in the dropdown menu.

+3 - One GrFNN layer with 1:1, 2:1, 3:1, 1:2, and 1:3 internal connections.
+Can be used by selecting "One Layer, harmonic connections" in the dropdown menu.

-rhythm2 – two layer2, local (1:1) afferent connections, no internal connections
+4 - Two GrFNN layers with local (1:1) afferent connections, no internal connections.
+Can be used by selecting "Two Layer, afferent only"

-rhythm2c1 – two layer2, local (1:1) afferent, internal and efferent connections
+5 - Two GrFNN layers with local (1:1) afferent, efferent, and internal connections.
+Can be used by selecting "Two Layer, afferent, local"

-rhythm2c3 – two layer2, 1:1, 2:1, 3:1, 1:2, 1:3 afferent, internal and efferent connections
+6 - Two GrFNN layers with 1:1, 2:1, 3:1, 1:2, and 1:3 afferent, efferent, and internal connections.
+Can be used by selecting "Two Layer, afferent, harmonic".

-The script rhythm2c3 is meant to be more-or-less the same as the Velasco & Large 2011 model from ISMIR.
+The last model is meant to be more-or-less the same as the Velasco & Large 2011 model from ISMIR.
 The most important difference is that the connections from Layer 2 (motor) to Layer 1 (sensory) are excitatory, not inhibitory.
-It is also nearly identical (with some simplifications) to the Large & Velasco model from the Herrera, Velasco & Large paper.
-The script experimentRhythms.m runs one time through each of the rhythms from the Velasco & Large experiment, and produces the figures from the Herrera, Velasco & Large paper.
-You can change the variable makeModel to point to any one of the six model scripts.
+It is also nearly identical (with some simplifications) to the Large & Velasco model from [Large, Herrera and Velasco](journal.frontiersin.org/article/10.3389/fnsys.2015.00159/abstract).
+(Large EW, Herrera JA and Velasco MJ (2015) Neural Networks for Beat Perception in Musical Rhythm.
+Front.
+Syst.
+Neurosci.
+9:159. doi: 10.3389/fnsys.2015.00159)

-These models still need parameters tweaked, including relative strength of the 2:1, 3:1, 1:2, 1:3 resonances.